ordina-jworks/ordina-jworks.github.io/_posts/2019-03-04-ddd-europe.md

 After that, Bernd explains different strategies how to implement this eventual consistency with an example.

-Let's say that we have an Credit card payment aggregate that charges a credit card aggregate, and that this communication happens through an asynchronous message.
+Let's say that we have an credit card payment aggregate that charges a credit card aggregate, and that this communication happens through an asynchronous message.
 This communication can go wrong in multiple ways: the message might never arrive at the credit card service, it might arrive but the payment service doesn't receive the feedback, etc.

 ### Strategy 1: Cleanup

-If the payment service can't send the message, or if it doesn't receive feedback that the message was received, he can send a payment failed event.
+If the payment service can't send the message, or if it doesn't receive feedback that the message was received, it can send a payment failed event.
 The problem with this strategy is that this 'payment failed' event also might not arrive at the credit card service.
-Which means that he won't be able to do his cleanup.
+Which means that it won't be able to do his cleanup.

 ### Strategy 2: Keep state

 #### Stateful retry

 By using a stateful retry the payment service would keep the state of whether or not the message was delivered to the credit card service.
-As long as the credit card service does not acknowledge that he processed the message, the payment service will keep sending the message.
+As long as the credit card service does not acknowledge that it processed the message, the payment service will keep sending the message.

 #### Stateful retry and cleanup

 With this strategy the payment service keeps retrying to send the message until a timeout has passed or after X retries.
-After that he will send a payment failed event for which the retry policy might also apply.
+After that it will send a payment failed event for which the retry policy might also apply.

 ### Strategy 3: Compensation/Sagas